oadams/oadams.github.io/index.md

 Hi there.
-I'm a PhD student at The University of Melbourne under the supervision of Trevor Cohn, Steven Bird, and Graham Neubig.
+I'm a PhD student at The University of Melbourne under the supervision of Trevor Cohn, Steven Bird and Graham Neubig.
 My work is on using bilingual data for processing endangered languages.
 I will be submitting in the second half of 2017.

 When the wind blows, I may look something like this: